Roblox/creator-docs/content/en-us/education/build-it-play-it-story-games/finish-and-add.md

    local name1 = storyMaker:GetInput("What is your favorite name?")
    local food1 = storyMaker:GetInput("What is your favorite food?")

    local story = `In a tree on a hill lives the great wizard {name1}.
-Every morning, the wizard loves eating a giant bowl of honey roasted.`
+Every morning, the wizard loves eating a giant bowl of honey roasted `
    ```

    <Alert severity="info">